The A-Z Of Superfoods For A Healthy Life

 You really are what you eat!
 That is why there are days when you end up feeling more like a cream-filled Twinkie than the lean cut of beef.
 To get the body you want and a healthy life, you need to make every bite of food you put in your mouth count.
 You have to build your diet around the most potent, nutrient-dense, disease-fighting, muscle-growing foods.

 But where do you start?
 What foods are the healthiest?
 Here, we give you an A–Z list of superfoods that will keep you fit and healthy!

 Avocado contains more potassium, which helps lowers blood pressure.
-It is also rich in glutathione, which protects the body from toxins, helps neutralize bad fat and is the most powerful antioxidant, fighting the free-radical damage to cells that accompanies ageing.
+It is also rich in glutathione, which protects the body from toxins, helps neutralize bad fat, and is the most powerful antioxidant, fighting the free-radical damage to cells that accompanies aging.